tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.40.4-dev2 =
+= 8.40.4-dev3 =

-(2017/03/12) Added filtering to replace illegal characters in an Authentication ID string with regular dashes.
-Renamed / moved the SucomWebpage class in lib/com/webpage.php to WpssoWebpage in lib/webpage.php.
+(2017/03/13) Added a new "Clear Post Cache for Comment" option on the Advanced settings page (Pro version).
+Replaced the "(settings value)" text shown for options in the Social Settings metabox with the actual default value.

 = 8.40.3-1 =